AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 ## GET user asset count

-Use this endpoint to retrieve a count of assets owned by a user.
+Use this endpoint to retrieve both a count of assets owned by a user, and the `componentType`for each asset.
 Note that the user is not the admin requesting the counts but the user who owns the CJA asset.

 `GET https://cja.adobe.io/data/componentmetadata/1.0/ares/users/assets/{ImsUserId}/counts`